ghaemifard/WebCrawlerSample/README.md

   - Configuring the web crawler so as to fetch any desired data

 There is a form on the top of the web page, which can be used to specify the keyword you are interested in, on CNN website (the default value is 'trump').
-Also we can get the latest tweets of anyone in Twitter.
+Also you can get the latest tweets of anyone in Twitter.

 ### Preview